 For financial statement purposes, leases can be divided into two categories: capital leases and operating leases.
 Operating leases are also called rental arrangements.
 Operating leases usually have periods much shorter than the life of the asset being leased.
 For example, a tractor for a month, land for a year, or a backhoe for three days.
 Operating leases are not entered on the balance sheet as assets or liabilities.
-Operating leases should appear as a note to the balance sheet to indicate the source of an asset or a commitment.
-For example, a three year lease on land might appear as a note.
+Operating leases should appear as a not to the balance sheet to disclose the annual amount of minimum rental payments for which the producer is obligated, the general terms of the lease, and any other relevant information.
+For example, a three year lease on land might appear as a note indicating the amount of land leased, the duration of the lease and the annual lease payments.

 A capital lease is a direct substitute for purchase of the asset with borrowed money.
 It is a noncancelable contract to make a series of payments in return for use of an asset for a specified period of time.
-In some cases, the farmer effectively has an ownership interest.
-For example, if the asset transfers to the farmer at the end of the lease or the farmer can buy the asset at the end of the lease for a bargain price, the asset is effectively being purchased and the farmer has an ownership type interest in the asset.
+It transfers substantially all the benefits and risks inherent in the ownership of the property to the lessee.
+For example, if the asset transfers to the farmer at the end of the lease or the farmer can buy the asset at the end of the lease for a bargain price, the asset is effectively being purchased and the farmer has the most of the benefits and risks of ownership of the asset.